 - STEP 5).
 Swirl.
 Spread the cheesecake batter evenly over the brownie layer in the pan, then dollop teaspoons of reserved brownie batter randomly over top of the cheesecake layer.
 Swirl it in with a knife to create a marbled effect.

 - STEP 7).
 Cool.
-Transfer pan to a wire rack to cool.
-After 10 minutes of cooling, run a knife around the edges of the cake to loosen it from the sides and then remove sides of pan.
-Let cake cool completely and refrigerate for 2 hours before serving.
+Transfer pan to a wire rack to cool completely and refrigerate for 2 hours before slicing with a hot dry knife.

 EXPERT BAKING TIPS FOR OREO CHEESECAKE BROWNIES